-This is is the fourth Tesla involved in a traffic crash this year while cruising in autopilot that needed to go to a collision center.
+This is is the fourth Tesla involved in a traffic crash this year while cruising in autopilot.
 The National Highway Traffic Safety Administration (NHTSA) has launched an investigation into the matter.
 “Consistent with NHTSA’s oversight and authority over the safety of all motor vehicles and equipment, the agency has launched its special crash investigations team to gather information on the South Jordan, Utah, crash.” the agency said in statement Wednesday.
 “NHTSA will take appropriate action based on its review.”

 For me, the most crucial aspect of this particular case is whether the vehicle owner will seek damages against Tesla for her injuries.
 Typically in a case like this, the party that rear-ended another vehicle would not be able to seek damages for her injuries as she was the one that was at-fault for the car accident.
 Our civil justice systems allows parties to seek reimbursement for economic and non-economic damages against at-fault parties.
 In this case, if the driver can prove that the Tesla software failed by not stopping on time, then she could seek damages under a product liability claim.
 Unfortunately, product liability cases are very expensive due to the high costs of experts in these types of cases.
 Regardless, I think the driver here would have a very strong case based on the facts that we know.
 There are no allegations that the fire truck she rear-ended doing anything wrong.
 It was merely sitting idle at a red light.
 The question is whether an attorney will want to take on the cost for this type of case for just a broken ankle.